Samuel J. Jones: The Wakarusa War

-On November 21, 1855, after the pro-slavery settler Franklin Coleman shot and killed the Free Stater Charles Dow at Hickory Point (about 14 mi south of Lawrence) because of a land claim; Jones later arrested Dow's affiliate, Jacob Branson, for disturbing the peace.
+On November 21, 1855, the pro-slavery settler Franklin Coleman shot and killed the Free Stater Charles Dow at Hickory Point (about 14 mi south of Lawrence) because of a land claim.
+Coleman argued that he had been acting in self-defense when he killed Dow, and simultaneously sought an arrest warrant for one of Dow's friends, a Free-Stater named Jacob Branson, who had witnessed the murder, apparently in an attempt to thwart Branson's threatened retaliation.
+When Jones investigated, he chose not to arrest Coleman for Dow's murder but instead arrested Branson on charges of disturbing the peace.
 Branson, however, was eventually rescued by free-staters, causing the pro-slavery faction to seethe with anger.
 Within a matter of days, the governor of the Kansas Territory, Wilson Shannon, called for the Kansas militia to settle the issue.
 Understandably, Shannon had intended for the militia to be composed of Kansans, but Jones mustered a small army of 1,500 pro-slavery men, most of whom were from Missouri.
 The group, led by Jones, made their way to Lawrence with the intention of eradicating the free-staters.
 Meanwhile, the citizens of Lawrence, bracing for the impending battle, raised up a militia of 800 men.
 But despite the mustering of armies, the Missourians never attacked, and the pro- and anti-slavery factions were encouraged by the governor to make peace in December 1855.
 Soon thereafter, the Missouri army reluctantly left the area.